project-zot/project-zot.github.io/docs/admin-guide/admin-monitoring.md

 # Monitoring the registry

-> `zot` supports a range of monitoring tools including logging, metrics, and benchmarking.
+> :point_right: `zot` supports a range of monitoring tools including logging, metrics, and benchmarking.

 ## Logging